 Canoes/Kayaks - Most State Parks and commercial campsites that have water access also have boating rentals available.
 Inexpensive rentals.
 A canoe outing will make a camping memories the kids will talk about for a long time.

-From simple card games for camp downtime, to educational scavenger hunts while hiking, outdoor activities can be as simple or complicated, and as long or short as you want them to be.
-With just a little forethought - you can be ready with a bag-full activities and games that kids of all ages will enjoy.
+From simple card games for camp downtime, to educational scavenger hunts while hiking.
+Outdoor activities can be as simple or complicated, and as long or short, as you want them to be.
+With just a little forethought - you can be ready with a bag-full of activities and games that kids of all ages will enjoy.

 - Nature's Outdoor Bingo - a simple adaptation of standard Bingo that uses images of nature instead of numbers.
 You can find free versions of this game at campingwithgus.com